Applying for Financial Aid

-2. Complete the Georgetown School of Medicine Application for Financial Aid using the attached instructions and return to the Office of Medical Student Financial Services, along with all required supporting documents, by March 1, 2020.
+2. Complete the Georgetown School of Medicine Application for Financial Aid (new window)using the attached instructions and return to the Office of Medical Student Financial Services, along with all required supporting documents, by March 1, 2021.
 The financial aid application deadline applies to all applicants regardless of admission status (i.e. wait-listed, not yet accepted).
-Applications and supporting documents should be scanned and e-mailed to firstname.lastname@example.org
+Applications and supporting documents should be scanned and e-mailed to email@example.com

-Students applying only for federal student loans to meet their education expenses are not required to complete a financial aid application, however they must complete the GUSOM Federal Authorization Form by May 1, 2020.
+Incoming students applying only for federal student loans to meet their education expenses are not required to complete a financial aid application, however they must complete the GUSOM Federal Authorization Form (new window) by May 1, 2021.

-Returning students who wish to renew their financial aid funding for the 2020-2021 academic year must complete both the renewal FAFSA and financial aid application by May 1, 2020.
+Returning students who wish to renew their financial aid funding for the 2021-2022 academic year must complete both the renewal FAFSA and financial aid renewal form by April 1, 2021.

 The Financial Aid Process